Seamful XAI: Operationalizing Seamful Design in Explainable AI: Findings

 \subsubsection{Transferring and teaching about seams}

-In addition to being able to craft and design with seams, participants reported that the process was \textbf{teachable} and \textbf{helped them transfer the concepts to their own use cases.} As such, \textbf{every participant succeeded in the transfer task} with varying levels of depth by reframing their past projects through a seamful lens.
+Participants reported that the process was \textbf{teachable} and \textbf{helped them transfer the concepts to their own use cases.} As such, \textbf{every participant succeeded in the transfer task} with varying levels of depth by reframing their past projects through a seamful lens.
 These comments demonstrate the effectiveness of our process as all participants, except one, was introduced to the concept of seams for the first time with our 45 minutes co-design activity.

 Overall, participants found the process to be a “teachable exercise, [one that's]...generalizable to a lot of AI use cases” (P14).
 In particular, they appreciated “how the process converted abstract concepts like seams into specific mismatches” (P27).
 They also enjoyed the “simplicity of the 1-2-3 process of going from breakdowns to seams to designing with seams on the [reflection] cards” (P05).
 The following participant sheds light on what worked for successful transfer: